1QB-Information-Technologies/ccvm/ccvm/problem_classes/README.md

 ### Format of the instance file

-The first line of each instance file contains these information:
+The first line of each instance file contains the following information, in this order:
 - instance size
-- optimmum solution
+- optimum solution (example files used the Gurobi solver to determine these values)
-- is the solution optimal (`True` or `False`)
+- whether the solution is optimal (`True` or `False`)
 - the seed number used for generating the instance in `torch`.

 The second line contains the elements of the vector `V`, which describes the instance.

-The rest of the lines hold the `Q` matrix.
+The rest of the lines hold the elements of the `Q` matrix.

-You can specify a file delimiter in your choice.
+You can specify a file delimiter of your choice.
 Then remember to provide it when initializing the ProblemInstance.

 ```